josephmads/characterFARM/README.md

 This project is an API for fictional characters built using the FARM stack (FastAPI, React, & MongoDB).

-The API is inteded to provide a quick character for storytelling, whether in fiction or games.
+The API is inteded to provide a quick character to assist in storytelling, whether in fiction or games.